stakater/continuous-integration-deployment/README.md

 - How upgrades to the production environment will be handled, including data migration?
 - How application support will be managed?

+Creating the strategy is of course just the beginning; it will be added to and changed as the project progresses.

+A vital component of the release strategy is the release plan describing how releases are performed.

 ### The Release Plan

+The first release is usually the one that carries the highest risk; it needs careful planning.
+The results of this planning may be automated scripts, documentation, or other procedures needed to reliably and repeatedly deploy the application into the production environment.
+In addition to the material in the release strategy, it should include:

+- The steps required to deploy the application for the first time
+- How to smoke-test the application and any services it uses as part of the deployment process
+- The steps required to back out the deployment should it go wrong
+- The steps required to back up and restore the application’s state
+- The steps required to upgrade the application without destroying theapplication’s state
+- The steps to restart or redeploy the application should it fail
+- The location of the logs and a description of the information they contain
+- The methods of monitoring the application
+- The steps to perform any data migrations that are necessary as part of the release
+- An issue log of problems from previous deployments, and their solutions

 ## Deploying and Promoting Your Application